Compatibility of C and C++

 The C and C++ programming languages are closely related but have many significant differences.
-C++ began as a fork of an early, pre-standardized C, and was designed to be mostly source-and-link compatible with C compilers of the time.
+C++ began as a fork of an early, pre-standardized C, called "C with Classes", and was designed to be mostly source-and-link compatible with C compilers of the time.
 Due to this, development tools for the two languages (such as IDEs and compilers) are often integrated into a single product, with the programmer able to specify C or C++ as their source language.

 However, C is not a subset of C++, and nontrivial C programs will not compile as C++ code without modification.
 Likewise, C++ introduces many features that are not available in C and in practice almost all code written in C++ is not conforming C code.
 This article, however, focuses on differences that cause conforming C code to be ill-formed C++ code, or to be conforming/well-formed in both languages but to behave differently in C and C++.

 Bjarne Stroustrup, the creator of C++, has suggested that the incompatibilities between C and C++ should be reduced as much as possible in order to maximize interoperability between the two languages.
 Others have argued that since C and C++ are two different languages, compatibility between them is useful but not vital; according to this camp, efforts to reduce incompatibility should not hinder attempts to improve each language in isolation.
 The official rationale for the 1999 C standard (C99) "endorse[d] the principle of maintaining the largest common subset" between C and C++ "while maintaining a distinction between them and allowing them to evolve separately", and stated that the authors were "content to let C++ be the big and ambitious language."

 Several additions of C99 are not supported in the current C++ standard or conflicted with C++ features, such as variable-length arrays, native complex number types and the restrict type qualifier.
-On the other hand, C99 reduced some other incompatibilities compared with C89 by incorporating C++ features such as // comments and mixed declarations and code.
+On the other hand, C has gradually worked to reduce some other incompatibilities by incorporating C++ features such as single line comments with // and mixed declarations and code in C99, and adding attributes, type deduction with the auto keyword, and a nullptr constant in C23.